MileHacker Logo

 Budget & Street Food

-Affordable eats plus swift bites for travelers on a budget.
+Affordable eats plus swift bites for travelers on a tight budget.

-• "Lokantas" (local eateries) serve home-style Turkish food at affordable prices.
+• "Lokantas" (local eateries) serve home-style Turkish food at reasonable prices.

 • Markets like Kapalı Çarşı and city center streets host street food vendors.